 - tubes generally need to be replaced every 6 months for balloon inflated gastrostomy and MicKey tubes and between 2-5 years for retention disk PEG and PEG-J tubes - tubes may need to be replaced sooner if there is any deterioration of the tube or it is not working properly

-- during the healing process, red, bubbly tissue (granulation tissue) may form around the skin where the tube goes in - this is not dangerous and can be treated by your doctor or with ointment
+- during the healing process, red, bubbly tissue (granulation tissue) may form around the skin where the tube goes in - this is not dangerous and your doctor can treat this with ointment

 - gastrostomy tubes may become blocked if food or some medications are put down the tube - ask your health professional before putting unprescribed foods or medications down the tube